Bucksnort Beef Jerky Recipe

 - 1 (12 oz.) bottle dark beer, such as Guinness

 - 1 cup Black Dust Coffee & Spice Barbecue Sauce

 - 1/4 cup sorghum (or molasses)

 - 2 1/2 Tbsp.
 Whiskey Barrel Smoked Black Pepper

 Add all Savory items to cart

 A special note from the recipe author: "I had always wanted to make beef jerky and it's something my Grandpa had always encouraged me to do.
 He is actually the reason I got into smoking meats.
 He guided me through the whole process and it turned out to be a success.
-Unfortunately, he ended up passing away yesterday.
 He was a huge fan of Savory Spice and encouraged me with so many recipes and experiments.
 When Savory Spice founder Mike stopped in Springfield, MO, during his Chasing BBQ trip I got excited because that's my hometown!
 The name "Bucksnort" came about because that's what my grandpa named his ranch/farm back in Missouri.”